Lille Stesichorus: Significance

-The Queen's Speech
+The queen's speech

 The best preserved part of the fragment mainly comprises the queen's speech (lines 204–31).
 The context is not entirely clear.
 For example, the fate of Oedipus is unknown, though her arrangements for his property imply that he is dead.
 Her mention of a family curse suggests that her two sons are born from an incestuous marriage and that she therefore is Jocasta/Epicaste.
 She speaks in response to a prophecy that her sons are to kill each other in a feud and her attempts to resolve the issue point forward to the well-known scenario covered by Aeschylus in the Seven Against Thebes, where one son returns from exile with an army to claim the throne.
 Thus, ironically, her dismissal of Fate and her attempts to dodge it only help seal their doom, and there is a suggestion of tragic self-delusion.
 She begins by addressing Apollo, or possibly his interpreter, Tiresias, in a gnomic style, typically a Homeric approach, and then addresses her sons.
-The meter is dactylo-epitrite, a lyrical variation on the dactylic hexameter used by Homer (some of the lines are in fact quasi dactylic hexameter).
+The meter is dactylo-epitrite, a lyrical variation on the dactylic hexameter used by Homer (some of the lines are in fact quasi-dactylic hexameter).

-The Greek text is Haslam's (see References), reproduced by Segal and Campbell.
+The Greek text is Haslam's, reproduced by Segal and Campbell.
 The square brackets indicate gaps in the papyrus and enclose conjectured words, while brackets < > enclose letters omitted by the scribe.
 The translation mimics the quantitative verse of the original by retaining a given number of syllables per line rather than just by substituting accentual rhythm for quantitative rhythm.